tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+  - All factories encapsulate object creation

+  - Factory Method relies on inheritance: object creation is delegated to subclasses which implement the factory method to create objects.

+  - Abstract Factory relies on object composition: object creation is implemented in methods exposed in the factory interface.

 # Design principles

   - Classes should be open for extension, but closed for modification.